EAEOMICS/Hybrid-genome-assembly-practice/docs/index.md

 <img src="assets/Busco_reference.png">

 It seems that BUSCO could find almost all expected genes in the reference genome assembly.
-By looking at the results, we see that we have 1443 / 1444 Complete BUSCOs, one being complete and duplicates, and anotherone missing.
+By looking at the results, we see that we have 1443 / 1444 Complete BUSCOs, one being complete and duplicates, and another one missing.

 This will form the baseline for the BUSCO QC results expected of a high-quality genome assembly.